valancej/NIST-SP-800-190/README.md

 Anchore has the ability to be integrated with common CI tools (Jenkins), or in an adhoc manner from a command line.
 From these integrations, policy checks can be enforced to potentially fail builds.

-Anchore can be integrated with an on-premise image registry, public or private Dockerhub, AWS, Azure, Artifactory, etc..
+Anchore is very much Docker v2 registry agnostic and can be integrated with an on-premise image registry, public or private Dockerhub, AWS, Azure, Artifactory, etc..

 Anchore provides image checks and vulnerability info for the following base layers: